-Login to API Fortress with the admin user, access the API Fortress admin panel by clicking the “user” icon in the top right, then click Admin Panel.
+2. Login to API Fortress with the admin user, access the API Fortress admin panel by clicking the “user” icon in the top right, then click Admin Panel.

-Choose “Downloaders” from the list of actions and click on the “Add Downloader” button.
+3. Choose “Downloaders” from the list of actions and click on the “Add Downloader” button.

-Fill in the following fields:
+4. Fill the fields: